 Check out the new brochure by the Historic Preservation and Resource Commission regarding rehabilitating historic structures downtown.

 WEST MAIN FROM 10TH TO OVERPASS RECONSTRUCTION TO BE BID OUT LATER THIS YEAR --

-Thank you for your patience as we await the State’s final approval to go out for bid later this year.
+This project is scheduled to be bid out this Spring with construction beginning early Summer.
+The project will take 12-18 months.
+Thank you for your patience as we await the State’s final approval to go out for bid.
 If you have any questions please call Micky Webb at 332-2506.

 Join us on Facebook!
 More...